Nuckal777/nicator/README.md

 The passphrase is hashed using Argon2id.

 ## Security considerations
-Right now the nicator process memory can be swapped to the swapfile/-partition.
-You may want to encrypt your swap space.
-You should trust the root user on your system.
+- You should trust the root user on your system.
+- When hibernating your nicator password may be written to the disk if a nicator server is still running